OccTENS: 3D Occupancy World Model via Temporal Next-Scale Prediction: Related Work

 \subsection{Occupancy Prediction and Generation}

 Recently, the 3D occupancy prediction task \cite{wei2023surroundocc, tong2023scene, cao2022monoscene, huang2023tri, ma2024cotr, li2023fb, wang2024panoocc, zheng2024monoocc, pan2024renderocc, huang2024selfocc} has gained increasing attention, as it enhances scene understanding with both geometric and semantic information.
 MonoScene \cite{cao2022monoscene} is the pioneer in vision-based occupancy prediction.
 Subsequent research has advanced occupancy prediction accuracy and reduced computational overhead by improving scene representation \cite{huang2023tri, ma2024cotr}, enhancing view transformation modules \cite{li2023fb}, integrating object detection \cite{wang2024panoocc}, introducing multi-view 2D information \cite{pan2024renderocc, huang2024selfocc}, and employing privileged learning \cite{zheng2024monoocc}.
 Recent studies \cite{zheng2023occworld, wei2024occllama, gu2024dome, wang2024occsora, xu2025occ, li2024uniscene} have adopted occupancy as the representation of world models in autonomous driving, aiming at generating future occupancy based on historical observation.
 Occworld \cite{zheng2023occworld} is the earliest approach for the occupancy world model.
 OccLlama \cite{wei2024occllama} and Occllm \cite{xu2025occ} enhance the generation performance by incorporating large language models.
 OccSora \cite{wang2024occsora} and Dome \cite{gu2024dome} taming diffusion models to generate future occupancy based on trajectory input.
+UnO \cite{agro2024uno} and DIO \cite{diehl2025dio}leverage implicit formulations to model 3D scenes as continuous occupancy fields, enabling perception and forecasting at an infinite resolution.
+DIO builds upon this concept by introducing a decomposable 4D world model that jointly represents occupancy and scene flow over time.
 Uniscene \cite{li2024uniscene} further introduces a unified scene prediction module including occupancy, video, and lidar prediction, requiring the BEV layouts as input.
 However, the demand for the ground truth of future trajectories or BEV layouts makes it impossible for the downstream motion planning task.
-Moreover, although these works are well-designed architectures, they suffer from either low-fidelity or low efficiency problems.
+Moreover, although these works are well-designed architectures, they suffer from either low-fidelity or low-efficiency problems.
 It remains challenging to \textit{simultaneously} achieve high-fidelity occupancy estimation and fast inference time.